 Parents and guardians will find an itemized invoice for school fees through the Mozaik Portal.
 All school fees shall be paid by November 1, via the Mozaik Portal.
-Please note that the transportation allocation for students living in the territory of the E.M.S.B. may be withheld if there is any money owed to the school by the parent or guardian in accordance with resolution 16-03-23-17 approved by the Council of Commissioners.
+Please note that the transportation allocation for students living in the territory of the E.M.S.B. may be withheld if there is any money owed to the school by the parent or guardian.